palewire/first-python-notebook/docs/_build_html/_sources/git/index.rst.txt

 Now you're ready to start logging your work.
 Changes to you code are logged by git in batches known as "commits."

-It is not required by a good first step before committing any work is run git's status command, which will output the current state of your repository.
+It is not required but a good first step before committing any work is to run git's status command, which will output the current state of your repository.

 .. code-block:: bash